MechMindRobotics/.github/profile/README.md

 ## :blue_book: Resources for Mech-DLK SDK

 As a secondary development software kit specifically designed for Mech-DLK, Mech-DLK SDK aims to help you easily implement deep learning inference in the software systems.
 With Mech-DLK SDK, you can rapidly deploy deep learning models and flexibly integrate deep learning functionality into your own applications without relying on Mech-Vision.
-Currently, development in C language is supported.
+Currently, development in C# and C languages is supported.

 You can apply Mech-DLK SDK to implement inference for deep learning models trained by Mech-DLK (version 2.4.2 or above).